• Skip to primary navigation

 Causes and solutions when dealing with a gassy breastfed baby.

-Unfortunately, some baby gas is completely normal and inevitable due to your baby’s developing gut which is adjusting to digesting and processing food.
+Unfortunately, some baby gas is completely normal and inevitable due to your baby’s developing digestive tract which is adjusting to digesting and processing food.

 As I mentioned above, my baby’s main gas issue was caused by the milk and soy proteins in my breastfeeding diet.